owen-hwlee/hkust-comp3021-pa1/README.md

 ### Actions

 - In PA1, the terminal based game supports up to 2 players.
 Such checking should be done in `hk.ust.comp3021.tui`.
 - Key `A,S,W,D` and `H,J,K,L` are used to move Player with ID 0 and 1 to `Left,Down,Up,Right` direction by 1 step, respectively
 - Key `U` are used to undo the last box movement.
 Undo is not specific to players and will revert the last box movement regardless of which player moves the last box.

 ### Undo

 - There is a limit on Undo actions, which is specified when game starts.
 - A checkpoint should be marked after every time a box is moved.
-- Undo actions reverts the game state to the last checkpoint.
+- Undo actions revert the game state to the previous checkpoint.
+For example, suppose by now `cp1` and `cp2` have been recorded, `undo` action should reverts the game state to `cp1`.
+The principle is to revert the last movement of the box.
 - Undo is global no matter which player moves a box.

 ### Winning Condition